ESG DATA QUALITY

 We’re introducing this Standard because we are committed to providing new levels of insight on ESG risks and opportunities and increased investor confidence in data quality.
 The sum of these efforts will not only improve transparency and engagement for our investor members but provide participants with more valuable market intelligence about the impact of their sustainability programs.
 We think this is a worthy investment in the long-term evolution of the GRESB Assessment offering newer analytics and better-quality data in the GRESB ecosystem.

-How will the Standard be developed?
+How the Standard will be developed?

 The GRESB ESG Data Quality Standard will be developed following GRESB’s usual process with oversight by the GRESB Benchmark Committees and Advisory Boards.
 The Technical Working Group (TWG) will define data quality rules and inform the content, structure and evolution of the Standard.
 Once a draft Standard has been developed it will be reviewed by GRESB’s Benchmark Committee and then submitted to the Advisory Board for approval.